MercyMe Shifts Life’s Perspective in Light of Our Creator on ‘To Not Worship You'

 The gig ended up going so well that Bart, along with MercyMe’s future pianist Jim Bryson, eventually traveled to Switzerland to play a worship gig.
 It was during that particular trip that Bart and Jim seriously considered pursuing music full-time.

 So Bart, along with his pal, Mike Scheuchzer, who plays guitar, moved to Oklahoma City to form what would end up being MercyMe.

-However, even with all those accolades straight out of the gate, MercyMe was certainly no one-hit wonder.
-With the release of the album Spoken For in 2002, both the title track and “Word of God Speak” were huge successes.
+MercyMe was certainly no one-hit wonder.
+With the release of the album Spoken For (2002), both the title track and “Word of God Speak” were huge successes.
 In fact, “Word of God Speak” was not only named the Christian Song of the Decade in 2009 by Billboard Magazine, but MercyMe was awarded with the “Christian Adult Contemporary Songs’ Artist of the Decade” honors, as well.

 Since then, the band has produced albums that reflect whatever season of life they’re in; thus, gifting their listeners with a wide array of songs, some solemn and other's more energetic, including "Beautiful," "You Are I Am," "Greater" and "Even If."